Nick Maton Player Props: Tigers vs. Astros

 - Maton hit .250 with two doubles, a triple, five home runs and 10 walks.

-- In 25.0% of his 36 games a year ago, Maton picked up an RBI (nine times).
-He also had five games with multiple RBIs (13.9%), and three or more RBIs in two games.
+- Maton drove in a run in nine of 36 games last year, with multiple RBIs in five of them.
+He drove in three or more runs in two games.

+- In 12 of 36 games last season he crossed the plate, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.